Andres-Navarro-Torres/spec-p6-retroauricular-system/firmware/coordinator/README.md

 ## Serial interface

-The current acquisition system uses a serial communication rate of 921600 baud.
+The current acquisition system uses a serial communication rate of 921,600 baud.

 ## Synchronization

-The Coordinator provides the hardware synchronization interface used to generate the BIOPAC trigger.
+The Coordinator provides the hardware synchronization interface (Pin 2 digital output) used to generate the external synchronization trigger.

 ## Configuration

-ESP-NOW network parameters and device addresses are currently defined in:
+ESP-NOW network parameters and device addresses are defined in:

-`/firmware/common/common_definitions.h`
+/firmware/common/common_definitions.h

 ## Reproduction

 To reproduce the Coordinator:

 1. Select a compatible ESP32 device with ESP-NOW support.
-2. Configure the network parameters.
+2. Configure the network parameters in common_definitions.h.
-3. Upload the Coordinator firmware.
+3. Upload the Coordinator firmware (coordinator.ino).
-4. Configure the Sensor Node addresses.
+4. Configure the Sensor Node MAC addresses.
-5. Connect the Coordinator to the host computer.
+5. Connect the Coordinator to the host computer via USB (921,600 baud).
 6. Verify wireless communication with the Sensor Nodes.
 7. Verify the synchronization output before experimental acquisition.